 Lower DUNDON and 'Red Row' Houses

 By studying photos and through conversation with Patsy and Herald Baughman, Phil has created accurate drawings of the houses on "Red Row" across the Buffalo Creek from the Dundon shops.
-Click here for the prototype photos and Phil's drawings
+Click here for the prototype photos and Phil's drawings.

 The young man in this photo is Roscoe Friend.
 Herald Baughman traded him the boat for a 22 rifle.